CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Monitoring/Using-netconsole-with-syslog-on-Cumulus-Linux-Switches.md

 ### Append Data to the Kernel Log

-To create a new kernel log message and verify that it is recorded on the `syslog` server, run the following command on the switch configured with `netconsole`:
+To create a new kernel log message and verify that the `syslog` server recorded it, run the following command on the switch configured with `netconsole`:

 ```
 cumulus@switch:~$ echo "<0>test message $(date +%s)" | sudo tee /dev/kmsg